Skip to main content

 The bottom line

-The most common Vtama (tapinarof) side effects are inflamed hair follicles and cold or flu symptoms.
-Itching and headaches are also possible.
+The most common Vtama (tapinarof) side effects are folliculitis (inflamed hair follicles) and cold or flu symptoms.
+Itchy skin and headaches are also possible.
 These side effects are usually mild and can be managed at home.
 Contact your dermatologist if they don’t go away or get worse.

-But if you experience an allergic skin reaction after using Vtama, contact your dermatologist before you apply the next dose.
-Symptoms of an allergic skin reaction are redness, a rash, and itching.
-In some cases, they may have you temporarily (or permanently) stop Vtama until your symptoms resolve.
+In rare cases, Vtama may cause a more severe allergic skin reaction.
+If this happens, contact your dermatologist before you apply the next dose.
+Symptoms of an allergic skin reaction include moderate to severe redness, rash, and itching.
+In some cases, you may need to temporarily (or permanently) stop Vtama until your symptoms resolve.

 why trust our exports reliability shield